RoryKirsi/webchart-repo/README.md

 the latest versions of the packages.
 You can then run `helm search repo rorykirsi` to see the charts.

-To install the kirsi-web chart:
+To install the kirsi-web-chart chart:

     helm install my-kirsi-web rorykirsi/kirsi-web-chart